 What’s the upgrade?

-What not to give away: A voucher for a well-known travel agency chain/online shopping site.
+What not to give away: a travel voucher.

 Why is it a bad idea?